thathardwareguy/serverless-cicd-iot/README.md

-# Serverless CICD and OTA flow for IoT devices with AWS and Platform IO
+# Serverless CICD and OTA flow for IoT devices with AWS and PlatformIO

 How to build your firmware continuously in the cloud and sent to your devices automatically.

 Blog post with details:

 ### Install all dependencies

+* Clone this repository.
 * Run npm install:
     * `npm install`